mautrix/docs/bridges/general/registering-appservices.md

 See also: <https://gitlab.com/famedly/conduit/-/blob/next/APPSERVICES.md>

-**N.B.** Due to some spec ambiguities, you have to register the bridge bot account manually when using Python-based bridges (Telegram or Google Chat) with Conduit-based servers.
+**N.B.** Due to some spec ambiguities, you have to register the bridge bot account manually when using Python-based bridges (Google Chat) with Conduit-based servers.
 Go bridges do not require this extra step.